yiuhyuk/dsp/lessons/statistics/4-2-random_dist.md

 My Results -

 While not completely uniform, it looks to be close enough.
 The CDF is more or less an upward sloping straight line.
+The straightness of the line implies that the probability of each value (between 0 and 1) relative to the others is roughly uniform.

 ![random_pmf](rand_pmf.png)
 ![random_cdf](rand_cdf.png)